chandago/gobinsec/README.md

   expiration: ...
 ```

-Else it will look for following environment variables:
+Else it will look for the following environment variables:

 ```
 MEMCACHED_ADDRESS